ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 The contents are the PPM task ID, the aggregation job ID, and the sequence of Transition messages corresponding to the report sequence being aggregated.
-The sequences MUST have the same order; any Transition that appears out of order MUST be ignored by the helper.
-(See below.)
+The sequences MUST have the same order.

 Let `[aggregator]` denote the helper's API endpoint.
 The leader sends a POST request to `[aggregator]/aggregate` with an Aggregate message of type